Wintermute0110/prm/doc/Command-reference-nointro.md

 `prm` is the ROM manager for No-Intro ROM collections.

 No-Intro ROM sets have one ROM.
 In other words, each set ZIP file has one and only one ROM file.
 On the other hand, MAME ROM sets may have one or more than one ROM.
 Because every No-Intro ROM set have a single ROM, `prm` only reports ROMs and not ROM sets.
 In `prm`, set and ROM can be used interchangeably.

-Note that both `prm` and `prm-mame` share the configuration file `configuration.xml`.
+Note that both `prm` and `prm-mame` share the same configuration file named `configuration.xml`.

 ## Invocation